-- You smile, and give the employee a thumbs up. (better than nothing but fairly wimpy). - You smile and say, "I like what you did." (appreciating the act) - You smile and say, "Good job.
-You always do that, so well." (appreciating the act - more powerful because you made it pervasive with the word "always.") - You smile and say "Good job.
-I can always count on you." (appreciating the act, and also appreciating the person) - Big grin as you say, "Terrific job.
-I can always count on you.
-You make my job easy, and you're really good for this company." (appreciating the act, the person,
+- You smile, and give a thumbs up. (better than nothing but fairly wimpy). - You smile and say, "I like what you did." (appreciating the act) - You smile and say, "Good dinner.
+You always make things taste great." (appreciating the act - more powerful because you made it pervasive with the word "always.") - You smile and say, "Good dinner.
+I can always count on you to create a great meal." (appreciating the act, and also appreciating the person)

-- saying why the person is meaningful to you as well as meaningful to the company) - Big smile as you say, "Great job.
-You're terrific at what you do.
-My boss was saying nice things about the department, and I told her you were a really important reason things were going so well."
+- Big grin as you say, "Great dinner.
+I can always count on you to create a great meal.
+I always look forward to your cooking.
+You're really good at figuring out delicious ways to keep us both trim." (appreciating the act, the person, saying why the person is meaningful to you as well as meaningful to you both) - Big smile as you say, "Great dinner.
+I can always count on you to create a great meal.
+My boss was telling me I looked really trim, and I told her you were the reason for it."
 (Appreciating the act, the person, and sharing your appreciation with the person, and third parties as well.)